Classic Tetris World Championship: Classic Tetris Monthly (CTM)

 There is a once-a-month online tournament called Classic Tetris Monthly (CTM) that was previously hosted on the same Twitch channel as the CTWC, but it now is hosted on MonthlyTetris.
 Competitors routinely compete from around the world in CTM, which is streamed remotely and thus allows for great flexibility on the part of the competitors.
+Competitive play is broken up into four categories, based on your qualifier for the month, Masters, Hopefuls, Futures, and Community.
 CTM is overseen and commentated chiefly by Keith "vandweller" Didion, who took over for Jessica "fridaywitch" Starr, the tournament's founder, in the Summer of 2018.
 Starr premiered the tournament on December 3, 2017, on her personal Twitch channel, with 16 participants that had qualified in the few weeks leading up to the event.
 Harry Hong, the 2014 CTWC champion, was the tournament's first victor.
 Didion opened a Twitch account dedicated to CTM, called MonthlyTetris, shortly after he began hosting.
+There is a prize pool for the top performers of the Masters Division which is crowdfunded each month by donations.
 Additionally, the CTM Discord server is in many ways the center of the Classic Tetris Community, serving as its primary online meeting space.